kenjennings/Atari-Breakout76/README04Implementation.md

 The current Player number, the Ball Counter, and the Scores appear in the blank area above the Bricks.
 This blank area occupies vertical space approximately equal height to the region of the eight Brick rows on the screen.
 The Ball travels through this area and straight through any of the numbers without being deflected.

 These numbers are very large, tall objects on screen.
-The numbers and the space between them are the same width as a brick.
-So, horizontally, the numbers including the space between them are 8 pixels/color clocks wide.
+The numbers and the vertical gap between numbers are the same width as a brick.
+So, horizontally, the numbers including the space between them are 7 pixels/color clocks wide.
 The height approaches 10 pixels (or 20 scan lines) tall which is taller than any font on the Atari.
 ANTIC Mode 7 text is the nearest match at 16 scan lines tall.
 The loss of a few scan lines should be acceptable with a custom font modeled after the appearance of the arcade Breakout numbers.
 Alternatively, the score could be drawn as graphics.

 **EXTERNAL LABELS:**